achohan1/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes by As3ad

 A collection of HTML documents that make up a simple recipe website.

 ## Includes:
 - Chicken Wings
-- Cowboy Steak.html
+- Cowboy Steak
 - Chocolate Chip Cookies